sisl/Chimp/README.md

 ```
 git clone https://github.com/sisl/Chimp
 ```
-Then add the source directory to your `PYTHON_PATH`.
+Then add the source directory to your `PYTHONPATH`.

 ```
 cd Chimp